ezmsg-org/ezmsg-sigproc/docs/HybridBuffer.md

 ## HybridAxisBuffer

-The `HybridAxisBuffer` carries the semantics of the `HybridBuffer` but it is designed to handle either a `LinearAxis` or a `CoordinateAxis`, but its `write` method expects an axis object and its `peek` and `read` methods return an axis, not the data.
+The `HybridAxisBuffer` carries the semantics of the `HybridBuffer` but it is designed to handle either a `LinearAxis` or a `CoordinateAxis`.
+Its `write` method expects an axis object and its `peek` and `read` methods return an axis, not just the data.

 For a `LinearAxis`, the `HybridAxisBuffer` simply maintains the `gain`, the `offset`, and the 'number of samples available'.
 Since this does not store actual data, it has no capacity.
 If this object is intended to be synchronized with another `HybridBuffer`-using object that does have a capacity, then the other object should be manipulated first and then the number of samples actually moved should be used to call the `HybridAxisBuffer`'s methods, otherwise these objects will be out of sync.